Are Online Paternity Tests Accurate?

 You can DNA test a baby after birth as soon as the baby has been cleaned up by hospital staff.
 Because a cheek swab is used, it’s important that the baby’s mouth be free from meconium, amniotic fluid, breast milk, or formula when doing the DNA collection.

-What types of samples does GameDay DNA use for a home paternity test?
+What types of samples does GameDay DNA use for an at-home paternity test?

 DNA is collected by test participants at home, using cheek swabs (also called buccal swabs).
 Cheek swabbing is a quick and painless way to collect cheek cells containing DNA.
 This is not a saliva test.
 To prevent swabs from getting “too wet,” avoid gum areas and do not spit on the swabs.
 If they seem very wet, wave swabs in the full instructions for air for 60 seconds prior to placing them in the paper sample envelopes.